bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Greg: 00:02:10

 There’s been this idea for many years that the peer-to-peer transaction layer, you want to be able to propose a set of transactions at the same time to a node.
-For example, one transaction could be too low fee But you can spend an output at a higher fee and do child pays for parent.
-So this works today if the parent transaction is the fee is beefy enough to get in the mempool on its own, but maybe not enough to get mined in a in a reasonable amount of time.
+For example, one transaction could be too low fee, but you can spend an output at a higher fee and do child pays for parent.
+So this works today if the parent transaction, is the fee is beefy enough to get in the mempool on its own, but maybe not enough to get mined in a reasonable amount of time.
 But it doesn’t work if the fee is too low.
 So for example, if you wanted a transaction that’s zero fee, maybe you don’t know what the fee is going to be, or you’re basically doing a smart contract, for example, like L2, you can’t actually siphon off any fees.
 So you need to somehow pay for the fees.
 There’s a few concepts of how to do it with consensus changes or smart SIGHASH changes.
 But to do it in a policy way, it seems to make sense to have this package of proposals that you pass around the network.

 Jonas: 00:03:10